How Far to Drain an Above Ground Pool for Winter

 Type of Cover

-If you opt for a mesh cover, you can drain the water up to 12 inches below the skimmer as you have to allow for winter rain to fill the pool through the cover.
+If you opt for a mesh cover, you can drain the water up to 12 inches below the skimmer to allow for winter rain to fill the pool through the cover.
 With a mesh cover, you may need to pump out some water if the level increases up to the skimmers and returns.

 Pool Size and Material